BRAND DESIGN LITTLE LUXURY

-The secondary style element of Little Luxury (the tittle/drop) is laid upon the whole label in a light shade of grey in order to create an elegant structure.
+The secondary style element of the Little Luxury brand design (the tittle/drop) is laid upon the whole label in a light shade of grey in order to create an elegant structure.
 Some ingredients are randomly laid upon the label as vector graphics, so the design does not look too stiff and rigid.

 There are three Little Luxury BBQ sauces: for beef/pork, for poultry and for fish.

 The main font is Sahara as it gives the design a great vintage look that transports a rough and original spirit.
 Despite that, Sahara still appears elegant and dominant at the same time.
 For the main copy, I chose the font American Typewriter as it perfectly reflects the Rough and the Original (typewriter).
 Moreover, American Typewriter offers very good readability.

 As BBQs became very big in North and most of all South Carolina (USA), I laid the map of the two "Carolinas" behind the BBQ font.
 The secondary style element of the Little Luxury brand design (the tittle/drop) serves as fill mode for the map in order not to take away the BBQ font’s dominance.